Tips Bulletin

 Removing Tough Stains from a Wall

 Even after your wall has been cleaned and looks as good as new, there may be a time when it gets stained.
-The following is ideal for use on small stains and wall blemishes like when you need to remove Sharpie stains or dark scuff marks, as well as removing scratches from a wall.
+The following is ideal for use on small stains and wall blemishes, like when you need to remove Sharpie stains or dark scuff marks or removing scratches from a wall.
 Because baking soda is a mild abrasive, this method should not be used on a flat finish painted wall to prevent damaging it.

-For this stain removal solution, make a paste using a little baking soda and water.
-Apply the cleaning mixture onto the stained area of the wall using the soft sponge.
+Make a paste using a little baking soda and water for this stain removal solution.
+Apply the cleaning mixture onto the stained area of the wall using a soft sponge.
 Or, use it to remove water drip marks from painted walls.
 Gently rub the stain away and then rinse off with clean water.
-This is also an easy way to clean baseboards and remove scuff marks and dirty handprints around doorways, too.
+This is also an easy way to clean baseboards and remove scuff marks and dirty handprints around doorways.

 How to Clean Painted Kitchen Walls

 Most kitchens are painted using semi-gloss paint.
-The vinegar in this solution acts as a mild degreaser and can do wonders for removing splattered food, grease stains, and other messes that may have stuck to the kitchen wall while cooking.
+The vinegar in this solution acts as a mild degreaser and can do wonders to get oil out of walls and any other splattered mess in the kitchen while cooking.

 After mixing all ingredients into a bucket, use a sponge to apply the cleaning solution to the wall.
 Do this in sections for the best results.
 Clean each area using a circular motion.